Luracast/Restler/README.md

     * querystring params \`\`\` param1=value&param2=value2\`\`\`
     * json \`\`\` {"parm1": value, "param2": value2}\`\`\` which can be placed in multi-lines
 * has `Defaults` class with static properties that can be changed to suit the needs
+* iAuthenticate is now using `__isAllowed` method instead of `__isAuthenticated` so that same class can be used for Authentication or Filtering
+* iUseAuthentication interface added to help hybrid access api methods and filters to find out about user authentication status
+* iFilter interface updated to provide charset support
 * ...(more to follow)

 Changes from Restler 1.0